 Whenever I am out and people see my wheelchair usually someone’s first instinct is your disability doesn’t define who you are or you can do anything you put your mind to.
 Yes, I’ll give you that my disability doesn’t define who I am as a person.
 What I will never understand is why you would tell me I can do anything I put my mind to.
 No, it’s not true and if you only knew some of the challenges that come with my disability that thought might have never come to your mind.
 When you’re disabled there will be some things about your life that will change for the better while others will just not be the same at all and disabled people have to be willing to accept that.
 My disability has given me many opportunities that I wouldn’t get if I was abled but there are far more things that have been taken away from me because of my disability than most people realize.
 I am not one to dwell on all the things you can’t control but as a disabled person, I think it is important that you understand all the things that are different for me because of my disability.
 I hope this open’s your eyes and gives you a little more understanding of how the lives of a disabled person are different!

-The desire to wear crop tops- If I did have six-pack abs you wouldn’t even know it because I would have no interest in showing them off.
+The desire to wear crop tops- My doctors have done a lot for me and do their best to help make me as independent as possible but there are some things they cannot fix.
+If I had six-pack abs you wouldn’t know because I am uncomfortable with wearing any type of clothing that shows a lot of skin so I would have no interest in showing them off.
 There is one major reason for that I have two stoma’s that I am paranoid about being exposed.
 One is called a vesicostomy which is a little opening created by a urologist on my lower abdomen that connects to my bladder giving me the ability to empty it through catheterizations.
 The other is called an ACE which stands for Antegrade Colonic Enema and that allows me to do a full washout of my colon and have bowel movements every couple of days on my schedule.
 This process is very time-consuming and can take anywhere from one to three hours so I don’t look forward to it but it has helped prevent me from getting constipated as often so I don’t mind doing it.
 I can just remember before having these stoma’s how frustrating and how miserable I got when I needed to wait to get help to go to the bathroom.
 There are days I wish I didn’t have these two stoma’s and sometimes I wonder what life would be like without it but those feelings are usually short-lived.
-My life is infinitely easier because of them so although it would be nice if I didn’t need them I do and not a day goes by do I regret making that decision.
+My life is infinitely easier because of them and although they.
 For those of you who have an ostomy bag or know what it is what I have is not the same thing.

 Desire to have children– When I was a child I wanted like three kids minimum but as I grew older the desire to want them has decreased.
 Children are a blessing but because of my disability, it will never be an option.
 If I started dating you would never see a person get on birth control so fast!
 My disability has many challenges and adding kids to the mix of what I currently struggle with is not something I think I could do well.
 I would have to hire a full-time caregiver to help me raise my child and I don’t know about you but unless I personally knew that person that is something I am not comfortable with doing.
 In high school, I took a parenting class to get the feel of what it is like to have kids and one of the assignments was that for twenty-four hours you had to take home an electronic baby and when it started to cry you had to put a key in it’s back and figure out what was wrong with it.
 Within an hour of having it the abuse light went on because apparently, you aren’t supposed to hold a baby upside down when they are crying!
 Who would have known?
 After taking that class for the longest time that experience convinced me I didn’t want kids but then I realized it wasn’t until I became an aunt that I realized the real reason I didn’t want kids was because I face too many challenges.
 Just so you know I don’t treat real kids like I treat electronic babies so it’s perfectly safe to leave your children with me!